dokku/dokku/docs/deployment/schedulers/k3s.md

 #### Resource Limits

+> [!NOTE]
+> Cron tasks retrieve resource limits based on the computed cron task ID.
+If unspecified, the default will be 1 CPU and 512m RAM.

 - cpu: is specified in number of CPUs a process can access.
 - memory: should be specified with a suffix of `b` (bytes), `k` (kilobytes), `m` (megabytes), `g` (gigabytes).
 Default unit is `m` (megabytes).

 #### Resource Reservations

+> [!NOTE]
+> Cron tasks retrieve resource reservations based on the computed cron task ID.
+If unspecified, the default will be 1 CPU and 512m RAM.

 - cpu: is specified in number of CPUs a process can access.
 - memory: should be specified with a suffix of `b` (bytes), `k` (kilobytes), `m` (megabytes), `g` (gigabytes).
 Default unit is `m` (megabytes).